Making HR as a Strategic Partner

-As a company progresses from the startup to the growth and establishment phase of their lifecycle, it is critical that human resources evolve from transactional to strategic partner.
-While getting the foundational policies and processes established was important, the company’s continued success will be dependent on HR’s ability to deliver on following strategic activities:
+As a company progresses from the startup to the growth and establishment phase of its life cycle, it is critical that human resources evolve from transactional to a strategic partner.
+While getting the foundational policies and processes established is important, the company’s continued success will be dependent on HR’s ability to deliver on following strategic activities:

 Talent Acquisition – building a talent pipeline and developing capability fast enough to support transformation.
 HR needs to understand the vision and goals of the company and then determine what roles are going to be needed and when.
 Most importantly, what skills, knowledge and abilities are desired and what can be done now to start identifying and attracting those individuals so that you are ready when the positions are approved.